HON95/ansible/roles/hon.proxmox_ve_extra.v1/README.md

 1. Manually setup stuff that this roles and lae.proxmox doesn't automate for practical reasons (see [HON wiki](https://wiki.hon.one/virt-cont/proxmox-ve/)):
     - Network settings (preferably using Open vSwitch).
     - Storage (preferably ZFS).
-    - Backup (I normally just set it to backup all VMs at "sun 03:00", with failure emails to root).
+    - Backup (I normally just set it to backup all VMs at "sun 03:00", with failure emails to root). **TODO**: Automate this?
-    - Disable the root user in the GUI.
+    - Disable the root user in the GUI. **TODO**: Automate this?
     - Update the storage, firewall and VM configs.
 1. Run playbook normally: `ansible-playbook playbooks/linux.yml -l <host>`
 1. (Optional) Setup other stuff: